benni043/kolping-handbuch/data/files/README.md

 4. Navigate into `kolping-handbuch` and create a `.env` file

 Note:
-The outer folder `kolping` is required because the database initialization process will create a new folder named `postgres-data`.
+The outer folder kolping is required because the database initialization process will create a new folder named postgres-data.
 This folder stores all PostgreSQL data, including user information, and must persist outside the project directory to prevent data loss when rebuilding or updating the application.